valkey-io/valkey-doc/commands/shutdown.md

 * Flush the Append Only File if AOF is enabled.
 * Quit the server.

-If persistence is enabled this commands makes sure that Redis is switched off without any data loss.
+If persistence is enabled this commands makes sure that Valkey is switched off without any data loss.

-Note: A Redis instance that is configured for not persisting on disk (no AOF configured, nor "save" directive) will not dump the RDB file on `SHUTDOWN`, as usually you don't want Redis instances used only for caching to block on when shutting down.
+Note: A Valkey instance that is configured for not persisting on disk (no AOF configured, nor "save" directive) will not dump the RDB file on `SHUTDOWN`, as usually you don't want Valkey instances used only for caching to block on when shutting down.

-Also note: If Redis receives one of the signals `SIGTERM` and `SIGINT`, the same shutdown sequence is performed.
+Also note: If Valkey receives one of the signals `SIGTERM` and `SIGINT`, the same shutdown sequence is performed.
 See also [Signal Handling](/topics/signals).

 ## Modifiers